Note: Daycare is temporarily on hold. We apologize for the inconvenience and will update here with any changes!

 If you’re interested in tiring your dog out while you’re busy, giving them the opportunity to learn socialization skills, or helping them with their separation anxiety; give us a call or stop in anytime to speak with our staff and get a tour of our facility!
 Sign your dog up for daycare once a week, a few times a week, or all week.
 We welcome every breed and all ages, from puppies to seniors.
 If you are unsatisfied with our daycare, let us know.
 We take pride in being accommodating and welcome all constructive criticism.
 Give us a try!

-Pricing :Our doggie daycare pricing is listed below.
-Drop-off and pickup is anytime we are open, Monday through Friday 7:30 a.m. to 6:00 p.m.
+Drop-off and pickup is anytime we are open, Monday through Friday 8:00 a.m. to 5:00 p.m.
 We are a pay as you go service.
 There are no punch cards or pre-purchase options.
 We don’t charge if you don’t show up.
 Reservations are recommended, but not required.
-Prices include 6.35% CT sales tax.

 Do you worry that your dog isn’t getting enough exercise or mental stimulation while you’re away from home?
 Do you feel bad about crating your dog all day?
 Does your dog have separation anxiety when he’s alone for hours at a time?
 Do you want a great opportunity to teach your dog how to socialize with other dogs?
 When you take your companion to East Shore’s Doggie Daycare, you can feel comfortable knowing your dog is getting mental stimulation, exercise and learning social skills.
 In addition, your dog will receive constant love and affection from our staff.